pboutinaud/SHIVA_PVS/README.md

 If you don't know anything about python environment and libraries, you can find some documentation and installers on the [Anaconda website](https://docs.anaconda.com/).
 We recommend using the lightweight [Miniconda](https://docs.anaconda.com/miniconda/).

 ## Usage
+**These models can be used with the [SHiVAi](https://github.com/pboutinaud/SHiVAi) preprocessing and deep learning segmentation workflow.**

-Step-by-step process to run the model:
+### Step-by-step process to run the model without SHiVAi
 1. Download the `predict_one_file.py` from the repository (clic the "<> Code" button on the GitHub interface and download the zip file, or clone the repository)
 2. Download and unzip the trained models (see [above](#the-segmentation-models))
 3. Preprocess the input data (swi or T2gre images) to the proper x-y-z volume (160 × 214 × 176).
 If the resolution is close to 1mm isotropic voxels, a simple cropping is enough.
 Otherwise, you will have to resample the images to 1mm isotropic voxels.
 For now, you will have to do it by yourself, but soon we will provide a full Shiva pipeline to run everything.